maghead/maghead/README.md

     $ mysql -uroot -p
     > create database testing charset utf8;
+    > create user 'testing'@'localhost';
+    > grant all privileges on testing.* to 'testing'@'localhost';

+    if you want password
-    > grant all privileges on testing.* to 'testing'@'localhost' identified by 'testing';
+    > --- grant all privileges on testing.* to 'testing'@'localhost' identified by 'testing';

 ### Unit Testing with PostgreSQL database